 Early autonomy is something that TCKs seem to get more of, in comparison to their peers back in their home country.
 The freedom and frequent encouragement to explore a new environment, travelling to school and back on a daily basis, and perhaps having to navigate the wider world of travel on their own, often forces the young TCK into early autonomy.

 As usual there is a flip side to this early maturity, which has been described as delayed adolescence.
 Ruth Hill Useem and Ann Baker Cottrell carried out a survey of approximately 700 ATCKs and found that it wasn’t uncommon for TCKs to go through delayed adolescence, which often manifests itself around the age of 22-24, sometimes later.
 This presents itself in the TCK not feeling on the same “wavelength” as their peers; a feeling of disconnection, as it were.
 TCKs who are not familiar with the concept of delayed adolescence can feel very isolated while trying to figure this out.

 What is meant by delayed adolescence?
-In our previous article ‘Why does it seem so difficult for many TCK’s to find a sense of identity?’ we explored five psychological and emotional developmental stages that have been used to describe the journey from infancy to adulthood, namely; Establishing a Personal Sense of Identity, Building Relationships, Learning Decision Making, Achieving independence and Adulthood.
+In our previous article ‘Why does it seem so difficult for many TCK’s to find a sense of identity?Why Does It Seem So Difficult For So Many TCKs To Find A Sense Of Identity?’ we explored five psychological and emotional developmental stages that have been used to describe the journey from infancy to adulthood, namely; Establishing a Personal Sense of Identity, Building Relationships, Learning Decision Making, Achieving independence and Adulthood.
 In essence, delayed adolescence equates to a slower progress through these stages: it often takes the TCK longer to complete than is usually expected from others in more “stable” environments.